 - L&I will consider payment if prescribed for off label use for a drug supported by published scientific evidence of safety and effectiveness.
 There is some such evidence.
 Is there enough?

-Coverage decisions in the fuutre will be dependent upon L&I’s and the courts interpretation of WAC 296-20-02704.
-This is the directors criteria used to make a medical coverage decisions.
-There is room here for good law to be made by administrative regulation, or through the court system.
+Coverage decisions in the future will depend upon L&I’s and the court’s interpretation of WAC 296-20-02704.
+This is the director’s criteria used to make medical coverage decisions.
+There is room here for good law to be made by administrative regulation or through the court system.